You Better Move On (song): Billy "Crash" Craddock version

 Billy "Crash" Craddock released a version of the song as a single in 1971 and on his album of the same name the following year.
 Craddock's version reached No. 10 on Billboard's Hot Country Singles chart, No. 4 on Cash Box's Country Top 65 chart, and No. 9 on Record World's Country Singles Chart.

 Tommy Roe version

 Tommy Roe released a version in 1979, which reached No. 70 on Billboard's Hot Country Singles chart, No. 68 on the Cash Box Top 100 Country chart, and No. 75 on Record World's Country Singles chart.

 George Jones and Johnny Paycheck version

 George Jones and Johnny Paycheck recorded a version for their 1980 collaboration album Double Trouble.
 It was also released as a single and reached No. 18 on Billboard's Hot Country Singles chart, No. 19 on Record World's Country Singles chart, and No. 23 on the Cash Box Top 100 Country chart.

+Mink Deville version

+Mink DeVille recorded a version for their fourth album Coup de Grâce in 1981.
+It was released as a second single of the album.